 Exam Support Exam Supports On Campus Exam Supports for Online timed assessments/exams Suggestions for lecturers to implement in Online timed assessments/ examinations Instructions for Student to request support Reader is a person who reads out the exam/ assessment paper aloud.
 A small number of DSS students are entitled to a reader in exams and/or time bound assessments.
-Students would request a reader from the Exams staff with advance notice and this would be arranged in a separate room.
+Students would request a reader from the Examinations staff with advance notice and this would be arranged in a separate room.
 Students should use the Reading software solution (above) where possible.
 Reading pens may be another option for use at home dependent on availability.
-If none of the options above are feasible due to a student's disability, they should contact the Exams Office and their academic department to facilitate a remote reader if the above options are not suitable.
+If none of the options above are feasible due to a student's disability, they should contact the Examinations Office and their academic department to facilitate a remote reader if the above options are not suitable.
 See Reading Software above.
-The lecturer may need to work with the Exams Office to facilitate a remote reader for the student.
-Students who require a reader for online tests/ exams should notify their lecturer and Exam staff well in advance to request this support.
-For any tests/ exams on campus, students should request the support from the Exams staff by any deadlines stated/well in advance of the test/exam.
-Use of a computer to type Students whose ability to write is significantly impacted by a disability are allowed to type their timed assessments/ exams rather than handwrite.
-Students would request the use of computer from the Exams staff with advance notice.
+The lecturer may need to work with the Examinations Office to facilitate a remote reader for the student.
+Students who require a reader for online tests/ exams should notify their lecturer and Examinations staff well in advance to request this support.
+For any tests/ exams on campus, students should request the support from the Examinations staff by any deadlines stated/well in advance of the test/exam.
+Entitlement to type (was Use of a computer to type in 2020/21) Students whose ability to write is significantly impacted by a disability are allowed to type their timed assessments/ exams rather than handwrite.
+Students would request the entitlement to type their exams (using a computer) from the Examinations staff with advance notice.
 Use of Spellcheck would be allowed.
 Students may choose to handwrite some of their exam depending on the subject and type longer answers, or type all.
 Students should be allowed to type their timed assessments/ exams on their own devices instead of handwriting where possible.
 Use of Spellcheck should be allowed.
 If there is a requirement for handwriting an exam, students should be allowed to type their timed assessments/ exams.
 For online tests/exams students are recommended to improve their typing skills if needed.
-Free Typing training is available here: http://typing.com For any tests/ exams on campus, students should request the support from the Exams staff by any deadlines stated/well in advance of the test/exam.
+Free Typing training is available here: http://typing.com For any tests/ exams on campus, students should request the support from the Examinations staff by any deadlines stated/well in advance of the test/exam.